-- ROIC Performance Units.
-We established a peer group of 18 comparable paper and packaging companies, against whom we believe investors measure our performance.
-We will compare our performance on "return on invested capital" against those companies over a three year cycle (20172019), with vesting depending on the quartile we achieve.
-Terms of the units are described more fully below and substantially similar to awards made in 2015. - Restricted Stock with Four Year Cliff Vesting.
+- performance on "return on invested capital" against those companies over a three year cycle (2018-2020), with vesting depending on the quartile we achieve.
+Terms of the units are described more fully below and substantially similar to awards made in 2015 and 2016. - Restricted Stock with Four Year Cliff Vesting.
 We believe this form of award serves an important retention incentive and emphasizes long-term performance over a four-year period.